Caves of Aruba: Caves

-Guadirikiri Cave
+Quadirikiri Cave

-The Guadirikiri Cave (also known as "Quadiriki Caves") is notable for its two large dome-shaped chambers which are illuminated with sunlight through holes in the ceiling.
+The Quadirikiri Cave is notable for its two large dome-shaped chambers which are illuminated with sunlight through holes in the ceiling.
 Entry to the cave is at the base of the cliff.
 This 492 ft long cave is also a nesting site for numerous small nocturnal bats, which are harmless.
 In order to preserve the natural habitat of the cave for the bats to breed, one of the caves is barred for visitors.